addy-dclxvi/i3-starterpack/README.md

 - **Super + Space** Float the window, hit it again to back to tiling mode
 - **Super + 1-6** Switch to workspace 1-6
 - **Super + Shift + 1-6** Send the focused window to workspace 1-6
-- **Control + Alt + Left/Right** Switch to previous or next workspace.
+- **Super + Control + Left/Right** Switch to previous or next workspace.
 Only works if You have 2 workspace opened
 - **Super + R** Resize mode.
 In resize mode, hit Arrow keys to do resizing.
 Hit Enter to back to normal mode
 - **Super + C** or **Alt + F4** Close window
 - **Super + Q** Quit i3wm
 - **Super + L** Lockscreen.
 To unlock, type your user password then hit Enter
-- **Super + Shift + R** Fully reload the configuration file.
+- **Super + Backspace** Fully reload the configuration file.
 Hit this after do some modifications in the config file
 - More keybind look on the configuration file.

 ## Now What??